 - You have to activate end-to-end encryption yourself

 - Facebook uses non-private data for marketing purposes

 Wire is an app developed by the European company Wire Swiss.
 This app is inspired by Signal and uses its own Proteus encryption protocol to protect users’ data against breaches and leaks.
 Wire is available free of charge for Android, iOS, Windows, and Mac, but it offers some premium features for businesses.

 If you’re a normal individual looking for ways to protect their privacy while chatting with friends and family, those functionalities aren’t worth the money.
 The app is also open-source, which means, just as stated above, that security and other bugs get fixed quickly thanks to the contribution of thousands of developers around the world.
 You can add multiple accounts in the same app, which allows you to separate personal and professional conversations easily.

 Unlike other apps on our list, Wire also features cross-platform syncing for you to carry on just where you left, no matter the device you’re using.
-Wire doesn’t come short on features either as it offers a wide variety of functionalities including video and group chats, stickers and gifs, and files sharing.
+Wire doesn’t come short on features either as it offers a wide variety of functionalities including video and group chats, stickers and gifs, and file sharing.

 - End-to-end encryption for both texts and calls